matrix-org/matrix.org/content/blog/2024/03/2024-03-14-why-matrix-org.md

 * Portable identities are very desirable but will take time to materialise.
 * P2P Matrix depends on a portable identity mechanism and is further away in the future.

 As you can see, we at the Foundation need to strike a balance as we pursue goals that are occasionally in tension with one another, and the Matrix.org homeserver is a prime example.
-We are committed both to making Matrix more accessible, and to doing the work to de-center the Matrix.org homeserver.
+We are committed both to making Matrix more accessible, and to doing the work to decenter the Matrix.org homeserver.

 You can help us achieve both: the Foundation needs your support!
 If you can afford to, please consider [supporting us financially](/support/).
 If you want to contribute to the Foundation’s governance, consider [becoming a member](/membership/).